Lottery Prize Taxes

 |5%||Arizona, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Mississippi, Nebraska|

 |7%||Arkansas, South Carolina|

-Lottery winners can choose to have their prize paid out as an annuity (paid annually over 29 years) or as a smaller cash lump sum right away - see here for more details.
+Lottery winners can choose to have their prize paid out as an annuity (paid annually over 29 years) or as a smaller cash lump sum right away - see the details of cash vs. annuity.

 You are only taxed on income received in a set tax year, so those who choose the cash lump sum jackpot option pay a one-time levy on their win.
 However, they will be liable for taxes on income earned from the sum in future years.